mbushoy27/TTY-Football-Game/README.md

 # TTY-Football-Game
-TTY Football game created for a class assignment
+TTY Football game where the user plays a full football game against a computerized opponent.
+Created for a class assignment.